GShabran30/GShabran30/README.md

 **`Agile Newcomer (Intermediate Developer / Team Player / The Ironside)`**

-I'm an undergraduate college student at Telkom University who's curious about tech.
+I'm a Graduate college student at Telkom University who's curious about tech.
 As an intermediate developer, I leverage a robust comprehension of programming concepts and frameworks—showcasing proficiency in designing and implementing sophisticated solutions while actively enhancing my skill set.

 ---